River Valley Medical Assistants take the World by Storm...

 Students need to report emergencies, crimes or acts of violation of rules, regulations or laws to the Student Affairs Office.
 An incident report must be completed by the student regarding any emergency, crime or violation of law occurring on campus.

 Annually, through a campus safety and security brochure, the student handbook, and other college publications and resources, the Division of Student Affairs distributes information regarding crime prevention tips and existing counseling, mental health, and other services to students, both on campus and within the local community.
+All students are urged to report any crime occurring on campus property, non-campus property and public property (as defined in the that is immediately adjacent to or on campus property

 Students will have access to campus buildings during regularly scheduled hours while classes are in session.
 Maintenance staff routinely inspect campus grounds and facilities for possible security concerns.